White and Rosalie (11212) - COMPLETED

 - Easement acquisition completion: Winter 2020

-- Estimated construction start: Summer 2021*
+- Estimated construction start: Fall 2021

-- Estimated project completion: Summer 2022
+- Estimated project completion: Fall 2022

 Residents on White, Bridgeport and Rosalie Avenues may experience access issues to their homes, but the contractor will work with the homeowners to minimize these issues.